Kenneth R. Philipp, Psy.D., BCN

 Dr. Philipp’s interest in biofeedback and neurofeedback began in 2004 when he began referring those he worked with to practitioners that used bio/neurofeedback in their practices.
 These individuals responded well to the technique.
 In 2013, Dr. Philipp began using bio/neurofeedback in his practice.
-He is now a board-certified practitioner of neurofeedback (BCN) and has included the use of qEEG, LORETTA , and z-score neurofeedback for children and adults.
+He is now a board-certified practitioner of neurofeedback (BCN) and is board-certified in qEEG.
+His training has included the use of qEEG, LORETTA , and z-score neurofeedback for children and adults.
 Dr. Philipp is one of only a few board-certified providers in the Northern California region, and is continuously sought-out by clients, students, and professionals for his knowledge and experience.

 Additional Background Information:

 Dr. Philipp has been working professionally in the helping profession since 1990 when he began working as social worker for Koinonia Foster Homes, Inc. At Koinonia, Dr. Philipp became District Administrator making him responsible for social worker supervision, foster family supervision and training, foster child placement, and social work care for foster children.
 During his work with foster families, he became aware that children were not receiving the psychological assessments they required.
 As a result, Dr. Philipp returned to school to complete a doctoral degree in psychology.
 His doctoral dissertation addressed the assessment of foster parents.
 Dr. Philipp did his predoctoral internships at Valley Psychological Center where he focused on psychological assessment and at Heritage Oaks Hospital, where he focused on counseling inpatient and day treatment patients.
 His license as a clinical psychologist was completed in 2001.